OSI Model

 - Purpose: Network troubleshooting (

-ping <IP> -c 4 # Stop after 4 packets
+ping <IP> -c 4 # Stop after 4 packets traceroute google.com # Path to destination

 4. DNS (Domain Name System)